mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Before sending code to your teammate, read it yourself.
 Don't just check for mistakes &mdash; imagine reading the code for the first time.
 What would be confusing?

 I find it helpful to take a break between writing my code and reviewing it.
-People often rush to get their code checked in, so they fire off their changes at the end of the day, but that's when you're least likely to spot your own mistakes.
+People often they fire off their changes at the end of the day, but that's when you're least likely to spot your own mistakes.
 Wait until morning, and take a second look with fresh eyes before handing it over to your teammate.

 {{<img src="what-idiot.jpg">}}

 Adopt your reviewer's environment as much as possible.
 Use the same diff view that they'll see.
 It's easier to catch careless errors in a diff than simply reading code in your normal editor.

-Inevitably, you'll miss something.
-Sometimes you send out a changelist with some debugging code that you forgot to delete or you forgot to check in a file.
-These mistakes aren't the end of the world, but you should take them seriously and think about systems you can put in place to prevent them.
+Don't expect yourself to be perfect.
+Inevitably, you'll send out a changelist with debugging code that you forgot to delete or with an extra file you meant to exclude.
+These mistakes aren't the end of the world, but they're also not nothing.
+Pay attention to the categories of mistakes you make and think about systems you can put in place to prevent them.
 If they happen too frequently, it signals to your reviewer that you don't value their time.

 ## Write a clear changelist description